How To Become A Product Designer

 All this will lead to your own professional portfolio.
 And that is what you need most after your resume to land work.
 If your only qualification is that you’ve done a bunch of courses on Udemy, but you’ve got a portfolio that boasts of passionate, creative work then guess what?
 Chances are you’ll be better at explaining your designs and creative process in an interview than the person who just copied their bootcamp trainer’s tutorials and made similar designs.

-Design For The Work You Want To Be Doing
+1. Design for The Work You Want to Be Doing

 Just like you tailor your resume for various opportunities, you absolutely need to tailor your portfolio for the jobs you want to pursue.
 If you want to design for the growing business of mobile e-payment wallets, then showcase works of icon designs for art studios.